MobilePayDev/MobilePay-Online/README.md

 In this case the invalidation request will be processed in the MobilePay backend according to these rules:
 1. If a successful authorization already exists on the payment, the invalidation endpoint will return the error code 2100.
-2. If a callback has been sent, we will wait 30 seconds after invalidation has started for a patch to the authorization attempt.
-A failed authorization will result in a successfull invalidation, but a successful authorization will return an error code 2100 from the invalidation endpoint.
-Invalidation is not possible if the payment has been authorized.
+2. If a callback has been sent but the authorization attempt has not yet been patched or 3DS is ongoing, the invalidation endpoint will return the error code 2101.
+The authorization attempt must be patched with e.g. reasoncode 1010 before invalidation.
-3. If we do not receive the patch within 30 seconds, we will accept the invalidation.
+3. A failed authorization will result in a successfull invalidation.

 ![Invalidation after callback](./assets/invalidation-after-callback.svg)